realworldocaml/book/book/gadts/README.md

 ### Narrowing the possibilities

-Another good use-case for GADTs is to narrow the set of possible states for a given data-type in different circumstances.
+Another use-case for GADTs is to narrow the set of possible states for a given data-type in different circumstances.

-This can be useful when you're managing complex state transitions, where the data available is different at different stages.
-Let's consider a simple example, where we're writing code to handle a logon request from a user, where we want to check if the user in question is authorized to logon.
+One context where this can be useful is when managing complex application state, where the available data changes over time.
+Let's consider a simple example, where we're writing code to handle a logon request from a user, and we want to check if the user in question is authorized to logon.

-We'll assume that the user logging in is authenticated as a particular user-name, but that in order to authenticate, we need to do two
-things: we need to translate that user-name into a numeric user-id, and we need to fetch permissions for the service in question; once we have both, we can check if the user-id is in fact permitted to log on.
+We'll assume that the user logging in is authenticated as a particular name, but that in order to authenticate, we need to do two things: to translate that user-name into a numeric user-id, and to fetch permissions for the service in question; once we have both, we can check if the user-id is permitted to log on.

 Without GADTs, we might model the state of a single logon request as follows.